gmantaos/Quermine/README.md

 using Quermine;
 using Quermine.MySql;

-MysqlConnectionInfo info = new MysqlConnectionInfo("127.0.0.1", "root", "password", "database");
+MySqlConnectionInfo info = new MySqlConnectionInfo("127.0.0.1", "root", "password", "database");

 using (MySqlClient connection = await info.Connect())
 {